FreeBMD Ordering Certificates

 Where can I get a certificate?

 There are two ways you can get a certificate: You need to bear in mind, however, that there are errors in the orginal indexes and in the transcription of the indexes carried out by FreeBMD.
 Great care has been taken by FreeBMD to ensure that the transcription is as accurate as possible but it is inevitable that there will be errors and FreeBMD cannot be held responsible for the consequences of these errors.
 You should check any entry with a copy of the index before ordering certificates.
+If there is a Scan available next to the entry you can do this check by viewing the original scan from which the transcriptions was made; click on the Scan available to view the scan.

 Obtaining a certificate from the GRO